RFM Analysis: Calculation, RFM Segmentation & How it Works

-On the other hand, you can look at the last customer profile and see that the addition of more recent purchases gives only a marginally higher RFM score, but the difference between your likelihood in nurturing this customer is significantly different.
+On the other hand, you can look at the last customer profile and see that the addition of more recent purchases gives only a marginally higher RFM score, but the difference between your likelihood of nurturing this customer is significantly different.
 This relates back to the concept of customer relationship groups, where you can also have customers with an extremely high level of loyalty, but little profitability for the business due to their high maintenance levels.

 Let's take the third customer profile, for instance.
 This customer will likely have a strong RFM score, but further inspection reveals the lack of benefit that serving this customer comes with.
 In the context of customer relationship groups, these customers would be referred to as barnacles due to their high levels of loyalty (maintenance) and low levels of profitability.

 When employing RFM analysis in order to segment your customers, it's best to segment based on the respective variables.
 RFM analysis is typically done on scales of 3 or 5, meaning that you can categorize your customers easily into groups of low, medium, or high recency, frequency and monetary values.
-Whether measuring on a 3 or 5 degree scale, you'll be left with customers that rank from low to medium to high, which gives you 27 (minimum) ultimate combinations of R, F & M.
+Whether measuring on a 3 or 5-degree scale, you'll be left with customers that rank from low to medium to high, which gives you 27 (minimum) ultimate combinations of R, F & M.

 With 27 possible combinations, chances you'll have at least 27 distinct customer segments.
 In understanding the makeup of the scores, along with what works for your business, you can then create larger segments that have very specific targeting tactics.

 Wondering how you should target certain customers based on their RFM attributes?
 You can look at frequency and recency as a measure of customer loyalty in a certain sense here, which ultimately means more servicing for this customer.
-Subsequently, you can then determine whether or not their monetary value is worth investing in, and whether or not you see potential for it to be increased.
+Subsequently, you can then determine whether or not their monetary value is worth investing in, and whether or not you see the potential for it to be increased.

 Limitations of RFM Analysis

-When using RFM analysis, you should be aware of the fact that it is purely a prediction of the likelihood that existing customers will continue to purchase with you in the future periods.
+When using RFM analysis, you should be aware of the fact that it is purely a prediction of the likelihood that existing customers will continue to purchase with you in future periods.
 It does not account for customer satisfaction or your average customer retention rate, for example.

 One key limitation of RFM analysis is the fact that it is based entirely on historical purchasing data and does not rely on any other customer attributes in order to predict potential future purchases.
 Factors such as the demographic information of the customer, along with the channels through which they shop, for example, are also not assessed in RFM analysis.
-In order to market towards your customers in a more customized and effective way, you should include and measure the factors or attributes you'd like to consider if you were to launch a personalized marketing strategy.
+In order to market to your customers in a more customized and effective way, you should include and measure the factors or attributes you'd like to consider if you were to launch a personalized marketing strategy.

 Weighting Factors within RFM Analysis